UCL/research-computing-with-cpp/02cpp1/standard_library.md

 - When we declare a vector we also must place the type of object that the vector holds in angle brackets.
 So a vector of integers is declared `std::vector<int>`, and a vector of doubles is declared `std::vector<double>`.
 - We can declare an empty list using `std::vector<int> myIntList`, or we can use the curly-brace notation above to give some initial values.

+### Adding or Removing Elements

-Vectors are dynamically sized, which means we change, add, or remove elements.
+Vectors are dynamically sized, which means we add or remove elements.
+Here are some example of adding in and removing particular elements:
 ```cpp
 std::vector<int> v = {1,2,3};
 v.push_back(4);  // Add an element to the end of our vector